rjdscott/datatools/readme.md

 What will be covered:
 1. ETL Pipelines using PySpark and Parquet files
 2. API using ProtoBuf and Flask
-3. Dashboard using plotly Dash
+3. Plotly Dash + API and Docker
-4. Deployment using Docker

 ## ETL Pipelines using PySpark
 Project path: `datatools/api`